elomasney/styled_v1/README.md

 - The bottom section of the homepage is a **carousel** of testimonials which includes a rounded image at the top and a blockquote directly underneath.
 These testimonials are populated by the admin as they are a nice addition but not a fundamental feature to the site at present.
 For this reason I have only included a couple to give the user an idea of how other users experience as clients of the company.

 ### **_About Page_**
-- The about page is divided in the three sections: at the top there is a more detailed information about the company and the brand which consists of an image to the left and text on the right on medium creens and up, and, on smaller screens a top image and text underneath.
+- The about page is divided in the three sections: at the top there is a more detailed information about the company and the brand which consists of an image to the left and text on the right on medium screens and up, and, on smaller screens a top image and text underneath.
 - The middle section of the about page 'What We Do' is a list of **icons**, one for each of the services provided and a **call to action** button located directly below each icon, 'More Info'.
 This button when clicked will direct the user to the product detail page for that specific service.
 - The bottom section of the about page, 'Styled Squad', is information on the Styled team and consists of a card layout with top image and text underneath that includes the team member's title, name and email address.